CIS565-Fall-2019/Project5-DirectX-Procedural-Raytracing/README.md

   <img src="images/top2.gif">
 </p>

-In computer graphics, ray tracing is a rendering technique for generating photo realistic images.
+In computer graphics, ray tracing is a rendering technique for generating photorealistic images.
 In this approach, we trace paths of light as they leave from a camera as pixels in an image plane and simulating the effects of them encountering with virtual objects.
-In my one of previous projects, I did implement Path tracer on cuda which is a subset of ray tracing method.
-You can look the previous project [here](https://github.com/pnorouzi/Project3-CUDA-Path-Tracer).
+In my one of previous projects, I did implement Path tracer on CUDA which is a subset of the ray-tracing method.
+You can look at the previous project [here](https://github.com/pnorouzi/Project3-CUDA-Path-Tracer).

 ## Table of Contents: